tomsWebConsulting/twcsl/v7.1/Page Section Image Scrubbing Animation/README.md

 * data-background-color

-  By default the code will get the background color of the page section after the page section with the **x-twc-psisa** tag.
+  By default the code will get the background color of the Page section after the Page section with the **x-twc-psisa** tag.
 Adding this attribute overrides the default value.
 The value is a valid color.

   ```html